-Labelling:
+Labelling

-- (i) Label specimen and request card. - (ii) Ensure to include details of suspected illness/patient travel/symptoms - (ii) Apply a DANGER OF INFECTION label to the specimen and request card. - (iii) Place the sample in the specimen compartment of the bag and seal.
+- Label specimen and request card. - Ensure to include any details of suspected illness/patient travel/symptoms - Apply a danger of infection label to the specimen and request card, when necessary. - Place the sample in the specimen compartment of the bag and seal. - Samples and forms for Blood Transfusion must bear exactly the same information.
+If names are too long for the labels and are incomplete the remainder must be handwritten.